fgpv-vpgf/fgpv-vpgf/docs/developer/architecture_overview.md

   - Project [managed on GitHub](https://github.com/fgpv-vpgf/fgpv-vpgf)
   - External contributions are welcome
   - Easy to report issues and suggestions as well as search existing ones
-  - Ability to fork project and take it in your own direction

 4. Easy to use and setup
   - Intuitive layout with context aware controls